-Other possibilities include Sallie Krawcheck, a former top executive at Bank of America and Citigroup, and Richard Ketchum, chairman of FINRA, Wall Street's self-funded regulator.
+Other possible replacements for Schapiro include Sallie Krawcheck, a former top executive at Bank of America and Citigroup, and Richard Ketchum, chairman of FINRA, Wall Street's self-funded regulator.
 SEC enforcement director Robert Khuzami, a Republican, is considered a long shot.

 While Walter is also a possibility, she has already been at the SEC for more than four years and served as acting chairman before Schapiro's confirmation.

 In many ways, Walter and Schapiro have been joined at the hip in their career experience and orientations.
 They both spent years as attorneys at the Commodity Futures Trading Commission and at the SEC, with stints in top positions at FINRA.

 "She is a strong advocate of disclosure, of regulation and of consumer protection," former SEC Commissioner Edward Fleischman said of Walter.

 Schapiro's time at the SEC was marked by some controversy and her departure leaves uncertainty around major initiatives.
 But former SEC officials said Schapiro helped revive a moribund agency.